 Skip to main content

-This is a standard reference architecture to implement TimeXtender Data Integration fully in the cloud with Snowflake for data warehouse storage.
+This is a standard reference architecture to implement TimeXtender Data Integration fully in the cloud with Snowflake for both Ingest and Prepare storage.

 To prepare your TimeXtender Data Integration cloud environment, here are the steps we recommend.